Parkview Health Logo

 A fellowship program for individuals pursuing careers in infection prevention

-The Parkview Infection Prevention Fellowship is a two-year hospital-based fellowship that provides an opportunity to students who are pursuing their Master of Public Health, to work in a flexible role during school and prepares them for a career in infection prevention upon graduation.
+The Parkview Infection Prevention Fellowship is a one to two-year hospital-based fellowship that provides an opportunity to students who are pursuing a Master degree, to work in a flexible role during school and prepares them for a career in infection prevention upon graduation.
 The fellowship program will have up to two fellows per year.
-Fellows will work part-time hours, onsite at Parkview Regional Medical Center.
+Fellows will work flexible hours, onsite at Parkview Regional Medical Center.

 Program details

 Infection Preventionists (IPs) are specially trained professionals and dedicated specialists in healthcare whose primary responsibility is to prevent the spread of infections.
-Parkview Health recognizes the vital importance of having highly trained IPs, and as such, they have created a two-year fellowship for Master of Public Health (MPH) students.
-This is a part-time, 24 hours a week, paid fellowship .
-On completion, fellows will have graduated with their MPH degree, obtained their Certificate in Infection Control (CIC) and have two years of hands-on work experience in an Infection Prevention Department.
+This is a 24-40 hours a week, paid, benefited fellowship.
+On completion, fellows will have obtained their Certificate in Infection Control (CIC) and have hands-on work experience in an Infection Prevention Department.

 Curriculum